J-Bockhofer/csvenum/README.md

 On a personal note, I find it easier having to check just a single location for data validity, rather than scattered across multiple declarations.

-Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it, also one less dependancy.
+Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it, so one less dependancy.